 Or they can chat while they play or bake or color or build alongside each other.

 If they were in the same classroom at school, they can do their work “side by side” on a video screen if they help each other and can stay focused while they work.

 Screen time doesn’t have to be mindless time.

 2. Play Video Games Together

-Another pretty obvious one, right?
+Another pretty obvious one is playing video games together.
 If our kids play games online, they probably already know how to connect with each other and talk while they play.

 I honestly can’t stand Fortnight.
-But when I hear my son giggling with his friends who live 8 states away when they play together, it makes me feel a little better about Orange Justice.
+But when I hear my son giggling with his friends who live 8 states away when they play together, it makes me feel a tiny bit better about Orange Justice.

 3. Make Each Other Videos